nhat8002nguyen/web-dev-site/README.md

 ```

 ## How to add products or perform CRUD operations for Admin
-1. Navigate to your site to `/signup`
+1. Navigate to your site to `/signin`
-2. Create an account for yourself
-3. Go to your firestore collection `users collection` and edit the account you've just created.
-Change the role from `USER` to `ADMIN`.
-4. Reload or sigin again to see the changes.
+2. Signin with following credentials:
+  email: admin@gmail.com
+  password: Admin123
+4. You can add more products now

 **Firebase Admin to be integrated soon**